Location Theme

 2. If the slide's theme is NOT set to "Use Location Theme", the following will apply:

-1. If user is assigned to a group associated with a theme, slide's default theme will be that user group's theme.
+1. If user is assigned to a group associated with a theme, the slide's default theme will be that user group's theme.

 2. If user is assigned to only one group, they cannot see themes from other groups